 Wooden furniture can be made of many type of wooden materials, be it solid wood, Medium Density Board (MDF), plywood and particleboard.
 And then there are also terms like "veneer" and "laminate".
 But what does all these materials mean?
-This condensed guide will clear all your doubts and chart you are on your way towards being a savvy furniture shopper, maybe even onwards to becoming a wood guru.
+This condensed guide will clear all your doubts and chart you on your way towards being a savvy furniture shopper, maybe even onwards to become a wood guru.

 A quick overall

 Truth be told, different materials are good for different purposes.
 There is also the consideration of cost, which may make it prudent to invest more in furniture that are either more commonly exposed to moisture, heat or stresses, and/or are pivotal to your overall interior furniture design combination, like dining tables, chairs or tv consoles.

 Solid wood furnitures generally have most of the desirable features but are expensive.